lupin4/HLSL/ReadMe.md

-Collection of HLSL code I have put into practice
+Collection of HLSL code I have put into practice.